RBC Direct Investing is an online brokerage platform for self-directed investors who want to trade stocks, ETFs, and other investment securities.

 Learn about the best investment accounts in Canada.

-A practice account is available to members who want to test-run the platform prior to investing real money.
+A practice account is available to members who want to test-run the platform before investing real money.

 RBC Direct Investing Fees